biggie-inc/django-labeller/README.md

 ### For Flask Web App
 An example Flask-based web app is provided in the gif above that displays the labelling tool within a web page.

-1. Before running the program, ensure all photos that need to have outlines drawn are located in or moved to ../django-labeller/images/
+1. Before running the program, please ensure all photos that need to have outlines drawn are located in or moved to ../django-labeller/images/

 2. To start the program: